 For the purpose of this assessment we collected a total of 223 emission pathways.
-Of these 126 were IAM emission pathways published by 15 modelling groups, of which 113 explored low greenhouse gas concentration targets while taking into account some assumptions about technological and socio-economic inertia, whereas the remaining 13 represent scenarios without strong mitigation policy.
+Of these 126 were IAM emission pathways published by 15 modelling groups26, of which 113 explored low greenhouse gas concentration targets while taking into account some assumptions about technological and socio-economic inertia, whereas the remaining 13 represent scenarios without strong mitigation policy.
 These IAM pathways had varied rates of emission reductions across regions, sectors and gases in order to minimise costs.
-Of the 223 pathways, 97 were "stylized" pathways which did not make assumptions about technological and economic feasibility, but identified the emission pathways that corresponded to particular temperature targets based on carbon cycle and climate models.
+Of the 223 pathways, 97 were "stylized" pathways27 which did not make assumptions about technological and economic feasibility, but identified the emission pathways that corresponded to particular temperature targets based on carbon cycle and climate models.

-We have evaluated the probability of each of the pathways meeting a $2^{\circ}$ C and $1.5^{\circ}$ C limit.
+We have evaluated the probability of each of the pathways meeting a 2° C and 1.5° C limit.
 In order to make results more comparable, we have adjusted the pathways so that they have the same emission levels in 2000 and 2005.
 Emissions for these years were taken from the multi-gas emissions inventory developed as part of the "Representative Concentration Pathways" (RCPs) scenario exercise (Granier et al. submitted, Meinshausen et al. submitted).
-When a particular pathway lacked the emissions of a particular substance (e.g. sulphate aerosols, organic carbon, black carbon or atmospheric ozone precursors), these data were taken from the RCP3-PD scenario (van Vuuren et al. submitted).
-It should be noted that the RCP-3PD scenario assumes strong environmental policies and this is consistent with the aim of this report to identify mitigation pathways that stay within a 2° C or 1.5° C limit.
+When a particular pathway lacked the emissions of a particular substance (e.g. sulphate aerosols, organic carbon, black carbon or atmospheric ozone precursors), these data were taken from the RCP3-PD scenario assumes strong environmental policies and this is consistent with the aim of this report to identify mitigation pathways that stay within a 2° C or 1.5° C limit.
 Ozone depleting substances controlled by the Montreal Protocol are assumed to follow a gradual phase-out during the twenty-first century.